successible/cleanslate/README.md

 HASURA_GRAPHQL_ADMIN_SECRET=XXX
 ```

-## Appendix

-## Handling the database

-By default, Clean Slate uses the `postgres` user and `postgres` database in a container.
-It will also use the most recent, major version of PostgreSQL.
-Usually within a couple of months of release.
-The major version used is outlined in the `docker-compose.yml` file used by `deploy.sh`.
-Hence, when you run `deploy.sh` with an older version of PostgreSQL managed by Docker Compose, you will get an error.
-Specifically, that your `database files are incompatible with server`.
-Hence, to get Clean Slate to work, you will be forced to upgrade your database using `pg_upgrade` once a year.

-If you do not like either of these behaviors, your best option is to use a custom `docker-compose.yml`.
-For example, let's say you want to connect to a database not managed by our Docker Compose.
-Great!
-Make a copy of our `docker-compose.yml` [^3] and call it `custom.yml`.
-Remove `database` from the list of services and the `cleanslate` volume.
-Update `HASURA_GRAPHQL_DATABASE_URL` to point to your database.
-Finally, run `export COMPOSE_FILE=custom.yml; bash deploy.sh`.
-All done!

 ### Handling authentication

 Clean Slate was built around delegating authentication to Firebase.
 Firebase is a very secure authentication service maintained by Google.
 It is our default recommendation for any instance of Clean Slate with more than a few users.
 Consult the `Using Firebase` section of the appendix for how to set up Firebase with Clean Slate.